 Curricular Policies and Procedures

-Faculty members must inform students of their progress throughout the semester.
-Grades are a faculty member's responsibility and should be assigned fairly and objectively.
-Submission of final grades must comply with University Policy, including but not limited to the deadline for the timely submission of grades.
-Failure of faculty members to provide grades in compliance with University Policy will be taken into consideration in reappointment, promotion, tenure and merit decisions.
+Faculty members must keep all students informed of their progress throughout the semester.
+Grades are a Faculty member's responsibility and should be assigned fairly and objectively.
+Submission of final and mid-term grades when appropriate must comply with University policy, including but not limited to the required deadline for the timely submission of grades.
+Failure of Faculty members to provide grades in compliance with University policy will be taken into consideration in reappointment, tenure, promotion, and Faculty Excellence Award decisions.

 Students may audit any course subject to space availability and approval of the Associate/Assistant Dean(s) for Program(s).
 Faculty members have the discretion to determine conditions and requirements for the audit.